thmosqueiro/RandomPy/Hadoop_MapReduce_LogParser/Readme.md

 If you need a list of all measures inside any given dictionary, just use *.keys()* method.
 ```
 >>> print ExecMeasures[0][0]['File System Counters'].keys()
-['FILE: Number of write operations', 'HDFS: Number of write operations', 'FILE: Number of read operations',
+['FILE: Number of write operations', 'HDFS: Number of write operations',
-'HDFS: Number of bytes read', 'HDFS: Number of read operations', 'FILE: Number of bytes written',
+'FILE: Number of read operations', 'HDFS: Number of bytes read',
+'HDFS: Number of read operations', 'FILE: Number of bytes written',
 'HDFS: Number of large read operations', 'HDFS: Number of bytes written',
 'FILE: Number of large read operations', 'FILE: Number of bytes read']
 ```

+This data organization makes it easy to run averages or any kind of statistics throughout a set of logfiles.
+At the end of **HMRLogParser.py** file you can find a small example evaluating averages over time.

 # Example of batch analysis

 You can simply run the following to see how the parser works.
 ```
 python HMRLogParser.py
 ```